My research agenda currently focuses on technological change and Artificial Intelligence.

 Draft available on request

-Support for Digitalization acceleration: Evidence from EU’s Next Generation Program, With Alexander Kuo, Silja HÄusermann, and Reto BürgissER
+Support for Digitalization acceleration: Evidence from EU’s Next Generation Program, With Alexander Kuo, Silja HÄusermann, and Reto BürgissER (under review)

 OTHER WORK IN PROGRESS